The Road goes ever on: part three

 Later in the book, at the Council of Elrond we discussed in part two, Frodo finally realises the magnitude of his task.
 "All the Council sat with downcast eyes, as if in deep thought.
 A great dread fell on him, as if he was awaiting the pronouncement of some doom that he had long foreseen and vainly hoped might after all never be spoken.
 An overwhelming longing to rest and remain at peace by Bilbo's side in Rivendell filled all his heart.
 At last with an effort he spoke, and wondered to hear his own words, as if some other will was using his small voice.
 'I will take the Ring,' he said, 'though I do not know the way."
 These are powerful and moving words, filled with hidden import which remind us of other words, spoken long ago.
 "Blessed are they that have not seen, and yet have believed" (John 20:29).
 "If any man will come after me, let him deny himself, and take up his cross, and follow me" (Matthew 16:24).
 Cross or ring, it amounts to the same thing; the human body and the lower self.
 So long as we live, we must carry that burden, whether to glory and liberation or slavery and darkness, the choice is ours.

 The most enigmatic character in the book is Tom Bombadil, whom we referred to briefly in part one of this investigation.
 In one letter, Tolkien wrote: "And even in a mythical Age there must be some enigmas, as there always are.
 Tom Bombadil is one (intentionally)."
 What did he mean by this?
 To answer that we need to draw a distinction between the origin of the character, which was a rather silly Dutch doll belonging to Tolkien's second son, Michael whom his elder brother John, flushed down the lavatory (!) and the enigmatic figure who appears in The Lord of the Rings.
 We are happy to say that the doll was rescued and none the worse for its insalubrious baptism!
 This prompted Tolkien to write The Adventures of Tom Bombadil, originally published in the Oxford Magazine in 1934.
-His later suggestion to his publishers that Bombadil's story could be expanded into a sequel to The Hobbit, was met with indifference, so Tom was resurrected for the second time to appear in Chapter 7 of The Fellowship of the Ring.
+His later suggestion that Bombadil's story could be expanded into a sequel to The Hobbit was met with indifference by his publishers.
+But Tolkien was loathe to abandon Tom and he was resurrected for the second time to appear in Chapter 7 of The Fellowship of the Ring.
 Tolkien admitted to being baffled by the evolution under his pen of a child's doll into the profound mystery the character assumes in The Lord of the Rings.
 In one his early letters he called Bombadil "the spirit of the (vanishing) Oxford and Berkshire countryside," whilst at the same time confessing that the reason he couldn't bring himself to keep him out of The Lord of the Rings was that he represented something larger, though he hesitated to look too closely at what that was.

 The keys to the enigma are provided by Tolkien himself in the book.
 There we may read that Tom is "the Master of wood, water, and hill."
 The word 'Master', generally capitalised, is mentioned several times in Chapter 7, so we may regard it as significant in itself.
 When Frodo asks Bombadil who he is the reply is revealing.
 "Don't you know my name yet?
 That's the only answer.
 Tell me, who are you, alone, yourself and nameless?
 You are young and I am old.
 Eldest, that's what I am.
 Tom was here before the river and the trees. . .He knew the dark under the stars when it was fearless—before the Dark Lord came from Outside."
 We may then say that Tom is the personification of a Power which is both within and outside the world of Middle-earth.
 To say any more would be to presume to spell out the nature of that 'something larger' which Tolkien was not prepared to 'look too closely at'.